 5.1.
-DES and MAC Calculation
+DES/3DES/AES and MAC Calculation

-All keys used in DES/3DES and MAC calculation are 8/16 bytes long depending on Single/Triple DES selection in Option Register.
-The least significant bit of each byte of the key is not used in the calculation and is not interpreted by the card operating system.
+All keys used in DES/3DES/AES and MAC calculation are 8/16/24 bytes long depending on 3DES/AES selection in Option Register and AES/3KEY selection in Extended Algorithm Register.
+The least significant bit of each byte of the key for DES/3DES is not used in the calculation and is not interpreted by the card operating system.